mreguant/retail-competition-trends/README.md

   - `Ipopt` v0.7.0
   - `DataStructures` v0.18.11
   - `Printf`
-  - the program "`0_setup.jl`" will install all dependencies, and should be run once.
+  - the program "`0_setup.jl`" will install all dependencies.
+It should be run once.

 The main file to run all the code uses the Windows Command Prompt, which may require Windows 10 or higher.